avk/avk.github.io/_case_studies/nanowrimo2016.md

 ## Design Process
   <p>
     We conducted initial research by tapping into the local writing community, past NaNoWriMo participants via nanowrimo.org forums, meetups, and personal networks, and my personal experience doing similar challenges such as the 3-day Novel Contest.
-From our initial discussions, we quickly gathered that the plotter persona gave themselves a much higher chance of winning (writing 50,000 words by Nov.
-30) by preparing before Nov 1.
+From our initial discussions, we quickly gathered that <mark>the plotter persona gave themselves a much higher chance of winning (writing 50,000 words by Nov.
+30) by preparing before Nov 1.</mark>
   </p>